Welcome to our literacy & dyslexia center for tutoring and reading intervention.

 Reading Reach accepts monthly auto-debit OR charter funds/third-party funding (inquire to see if we accept your third-party funding).

-Other financial information (please verify the below information with your specific provider):
+Other financial information (please verify the below information with your specific provider and/or tax professional):

 Reading Reach Literacy Center